 By: Lindsey Konkel, MyHealthNewsDaily Contributor

-The study was published online in March in the journal Environmental Research.
+The study was published in the January issue of the journal NeuroToxicology.